Alyn Shipton: Later life and career

 Shipton has been an active musician throughout his career, working with the London Ragtime Orchestra (with whom he recorded two LPs), the big band Vile Bodies, Bill Greenow's bands Chansons and Rue Bechet, and he currently co-leads the Buck Clayton Legacy Band.
-The band's CD "Claytonia" recorded in concert at Sage, Gateshead, by BBC Radio 3 was released in 2013.
+The band's CD Claytonia recorded in concert at Sage, Gateshead, by BBC Radio 3 was released in 2013.
 Shipton appears on records with Ken Colyer (also on DVD), Herb Hall, Pat Halcox, Bill Greenow, Sammy Rimington, Bob Wilber, and Butch Thompson's King Oliver Centennial Band.
-Owing to the fact that he did not achieve success as a bass musician, Shipton has taught jazz history at several universities including Oxford Brookes University and City University, London.
-He is at present a lecturer in jazz history and a research fellow at the Royal Academy of Music, London.
+Shipton has taught jazz history at several universities including Oxford Brookes University and City University, London.
+He is at present a lecturer in jazz history and a research fellow at the Royal Academy of Music, London.(source?)